Accurate heat currents via reorganised master equation: Benchmarking

 In Fig.~\ref{fig1} we illustrate how both the dynamics and the stationary heat current current are more accurately captured by the reorganised master equation, particularly at low temperatures.
 Remarkably, the reorganised master equation accurately tracks the dynamics and current even for moderate reorganisation energies \cite{correa2023}.
-As we shall see below, however, this is a model-specific trait.

 As highlighted in Ref.~\cite{correa2023}, the reorganised framework is accurate in describing the system dynamics, regardless of whether the dissipators are in GKLS form or whether they keep the so-called non-secular terms.
 The latter case is referred-to as (Born--Markov) Redfield equation \cite{redfield1957}.
 Importantly, however, Redfield equations do not enjoy the complete positivity of GKLS generators and a relationship of the form \eqref{eq:clausius-inequality} is not guaranteed.
 They can, however, be used to define heat currents in the form \eqref{eq:heat-current}, provided that the corresponding Lamb-shift correction is absorbed into the dissipators.
-Provided that the system--bath coupling remains weak, such Redfield currents seem to behave in a thermodynamically consistent manner \cite{strasberg2016}.
+If the system--bath coupling remains weak, such Redfield currents seem to behave in a thermodynamically consistent manner \cite{strasberg2016}.
 Indeed, we also computed the Redfield heat currents for both of our examples and verified that they coincide with the GKLS reorganised currents.

 In order to study the currents in more detail, in Fig.~\ref{fig2} we plot the absolute relative difference between the heat currents from Eqs.~\eqref{eq:reorganised-heat-current} and \eqref{eq:conventional-heat-current}, and the exact expression \eqref{eq:hc-ex-osc}, i.e.,